 MAIN MENU

 1. 🕨 EOBD

 2. FastCheck ABS

-З. FastCheck Airbag
+3. FastCheck Airbag

 4. FastCheck Climate

 5. FastCheck EMS

 6. FastCheck EPB

 7. FastCheck SAS

 8. FastCheck Service

 9. FastCheck TPMS

 10. User Menu

 - Use the ▲ and ▼ keys to select the EOBD menu function.
-Press ✓ to confirm the selection.
+Press ✓ to confirm the selection. - Turn the ignition ON when prompted, then press the ✓ key to confirm.
+The service tool will then attempt to establish communication with the vehicle's On-Board Diagnostics.